 - Your body requires zinc to work correctly.

 However, too much of either one would result in heavy metal poisoning symptoms.
 Luckily, we generally do not get exposed to dangerous levels of such metals, which is probably why we do not hear about such issues very often.
+Nevertheless, when such exposure occurs, the case of the Flint crisis comes to mind.

-Why Are Such Heavy Metals in Water?
+Why Do We Have Such Heavy Metals in Our Water?

-Heavy metals contaminate waters through industrial and consumer waste (mining, vehicle emissions, batteries, fertilizers, paint, microplastics, as well as aging plumbing).
+As stated so far, while there are trace amounts of metals occurring naturally in our water streams, most heavy metals contaminate waters through industrial and consumer waste (mining, vehicle emissions, batteries, fertilizers, paint, microplastics, as well as aging plumbing).
 Heavy metals also come from acidic rain breaking down soils and releasing heavy metals into streams, lakes, rivers, and groundwater.

 What are the Most Common Heavy Metals in Water?